whyrsm/BelajarShafa/RAILWAY_DEPLOYMENT.md

    - This ensures Railway builds from the correct directory, not the monorepo root

 2. **Use Dockerfile (Already Configured):**
-   - The `server/railway.json` is configured to use the Dockerfile
+   - The `server/railway.json` can be changed to use the Dockerfile if Nixpacks fails
+   - Change the "builder" field from "NIXPACKS" to "DOCKERFILE" in `server/railway.json`
-   - The Dockerfile explicitly uses Node.js 20 and `npm install` instead of `npm ci`
+   - The Dockerfile explicitly uses Node.js 20.19 and `npm install` instead of `npm ci`
-   - Railway should automatically detect and use the Dockerfile
+   - Railway will automatically detect and use the Dockerfile

 3. **Manual Build Command Override:**
    - In Railway service settings, go to "Settings" → "Build & Deploy"